OrianaVenture/VentureValheim/IncognitoMode/README.md

 Currently, equipped helmet, shoulder, and utility items are supported.
 Will work with custom items added by other mods given they are of one of these categories.

-Want to also hide the gamertag of players?
+Want to only hide the gamertag of players, but not the character name?
 You can use [Multiplayer Tweaks](https://thunderstore.io/c/valheim/p/VentureValheim/Venture_Multiplayer_Tweaks/) which has a setting for this purpose.

 ### Vanilla Helmet Prefabs